Appeon/PowerServer-Authentication-Example/README.md

 2. Add reference to  **ServerAPIs.Authentication.Common** class library.
 The relative path is //Server/ServerAPIs.Authentication.Common/ServerAPIs.Authentication.Common.csproj.

 3. Add references to the library of the authentication that you need to use (they are integrated in **PowerServer-Authentication-Example.sln**) in your ServerAPIs project.
-For example, suppose you need to use Amazon Cognito authentication, you will need to add reference to **ServerAPIs.Authentication.AWS** project.
+For example, suppose you need to use Aamaon Cognito authentication, you will need to add reference to **ServerAPIs.Authentication.AWS** project.

 4. Edit the **AuthenticationExtensions.cs** file in **Authentication** folder in the ServerAPIs project, and add the following code inside **AddPowerServerAuthentication** method.
 Note that uncomment the code that is required for your authentication.